sblask-webextensions/webextension-skip-redirect/.github/ISSUE_TEMPLATE.md

 - [ ] I checked existing issues (open and closed) for possible duplicates
 - [ ] I can reproduce the problem on the latest stable version (not nightly!)
+- [ ] The issue is not about adding entries to the default blacklist

 ### What is your browser?